 \subsection{Two-Dimensional Markov Chain}

 The state space of our two-dimensional Markov chain $\Psi$ is given as follows:

-where parameter $e$ is the number of remaining units of energy, and $d$ is a discrete number indicating the distance to the nearest WCS according to the following rule. \arraycolsep{0.1em} The variable $M$ in \eqref{partition} is interpreted as the resolution of this Markov chain, where a larger $M$ can express the movement pattern of a node more precisely.
-The variable $d$ is thus defined as the {\it relative distance}, where a physical distance is normalized by node speed $v$.
+where parameter $e$ is the number of remaining units of energy, and $d$ is a discrete number indicating the distance to the nearest WCS by the following rule\footnote{{The mobile is assumed to always have at least one packet to transmit.
+It is possible to figure out random data arrival by plugging one more dimension in the Markov chain model in Fig. \ref{state_diagram}, which remains as a future work.}}: \arraycolsep{0.1em} The number $M$ in \eqref{partition} is interpreted as the resolution of the Markov chain in the sense that larger $M$ can express the movement pattern of a node more accurately.
+The number $d$ is understood as a {\it relative distance} at the point that a physical distance is normalized by node speed $v$.

-Figure \ref{state_diagram} presents an example of the two-dimensional Markov chain when a WCS can deliver up to two units of energy to a node within one time slot ($E=2$).
-There is a three-fold state transition, as follows.
+Figure \ref{state_diagram} represents an example of the two-dimensional Markov chain when WCS can deliver up to two units of energy to a node within one time slot ($E=2$).
+There are threefold state transitions as follows: